Guiding Responsible Purchasing with Integrity, Structure, and Service

 Proposal Submissions

-Procurement documents are available exclusively through the electronic bidding portal.
+Procurement documents are available exclusively through Region 4 ESC’s electronic bidding portal.

-If a vendor begins responding to a solicitation but does not click “Submit” before the deadline, the proposal will not be considered.
+Please note: If a vendor begins responding to a solicitation but does not click Submit before the deadline, the proposal will not be considered.

-All proposals must remain valid until the anticipated Board meeting date specified in the solicitation and until any deviations to proposal submittals are approved.
+All proposals must remain valid until the anticipated Board of Directors’ meeting date specified in the solicitation and until any and all deviations to proposal submittals are approved by Region 4 ESC.

-All inquiries should be submitted through the Procurement Department’s centralized email inbox to ensure consistency, compliance, and timely response.
-Direct outreach to individual staff members is discouraged.
+All inquiries should be submitted through the Procurement department’s centralized email inbox to ensure consistency, compliance, and timely response.